ariakit/ariakit/docs/BUNDLE_SIZE.md

 ---
-path: /docs/reducing-bundle-size
+path: /docs/bundle-size/
 redirect_from:
-  - /guide/bundle-size
+  - /guide/bundle-size/
 ---

-# Reducing bundle size
+# Bundle size

 You can use Reakit completely or only some of its modules according to your needs.
 Either way, your final bundle will include only the parts you're using.
+The whole library, including all dependencies, has around `20 kB` gzipped (check on [Bundlephobia](https://bundlephobia.com/result?p=reakit)).
+Each component has an average size of `1 kB`.

+<carbon-ad></carbon-ad>

 ## Tree shaking